Are you sure you want to trigger topic in your Anconeus AI algorithm?

 Select Answer to see Preferred Response

-A 1-year-old previously healthy male presents to the emergency department with 3 hours of intermittent abdominal pain, vomiting, and one episode of dark red stools.
-On exam, his abdomen is tender to palpation and there are decreased bowel sounds.
+A 1-year-old previously healthy baby boy presents to the emergency department with 3 hours of intermittent abdominal pain, vomiting, and one episode of dark red stools.
+On exam, his abdomen is tender to palpation, and there are decreased bowel sounds.
 A CT scan reveals air fluid levels and a cystic mass in the ileum.
 Gross specimen histology reveals gastric tissue.
 What is the cause of this patient's problems?

 Obstruction of the lumen of the appendix by a fecalith